U.S. okays boost in foreign ownership cap in iHeartMedia Inc

 iHeart owns about 850 U.S. radio stations in over 160 markets and its iHeartRadio digital service is available on more than 250 platforms and 2,000 devices.

 PIMCO Group sought approval to hold up to 32.99% of the equity interest in iHeart.
-PIMCO group, which includes Irish and German investors is ultimately controlled by Allianz SE ALVG.DE.
+PIMCO group, which includes Irish and German investors is ultimately controlled by German insurer Allianz SE ALVG.DE.

 Invesco Group sought approval to own up to 19.99% of iHeart.
 It has two foreign-organized entities based in Bermuda and the United Kingdom within its funds' vertical chain of control